-Accessory kits are available to aid in installing a new metal base rail unit on an old roof curb.
+Accessory kits are available to aid in installing a new "PHD4" unit onto an existing roof curb designed for older generation units of a similar design.
 Accessory kit number CPADCURB001A00, (small chassis) and accessory kit number CPADCURB002A00, (large chassis) includes roof curb adapter and gaskets for the perimeter seal and duct openings.
-No additional modifications to curb are required when using this kit.
+No additional modifications to the curb are required when using this kit.